owenconti/livecodingtv-bot/README.md

 ## Setup

-1. Clone the repo
+1) Clone the repo

-2. Create a `setup/custom/credentials.js` file in the root of the app.
+2) Create a `setup/custom/credentials.js` file and `setup/custom/settings.json` file.

-3. Find your XMPP password on LCTV page.
+3) Find your XMPP password on LCTV page.
 	1. Open your live stream page ( https://www.livecoding.tv/USERNAME )
 	2. Open Dev Tools and switch to the Elements tab
 	3. Search the HTML content for "password".
 	4. The XMPP password will be a long string in an object containing 'jid' and 'password'.

-4. Fill in the `setup/custom/credentials.js` file with the following format:
+4) Fill in the `setup/custom/credentials.js` file with the following format:

 ```
 var username = 'LCTV_BOT_USERNAME';